okeeffed/demo-graphql-server/README.md

 $ bin/rails g graphql:object Post title:String rating:Int comments:[Comment]
 $ bin/rails g graphql:object Comment body:String post:Post

+# Note: at this stage we should update our `Posts` model for the `has_many` relationship.

 # Run migrations and seeding
 $ bin/rails db:create db:migrate db:seed

+# Start the server on port 3000
+$ bin/rails s
 ```

 - Updates Post model for `has_many`.